nextstrain/nextclade/docs/dev/developer-guide.md

 (these instructions can go out of date with time, so make sure you check VSCode community for what's latest and greatest)

-> Make sure you have ["Rust Analyzer" extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) (and not deprecated "Rust" extension), and configure it to use clippy: hit Ctrl+Shit+P, then find "Preferences: Open user settings (JSON)", then add:
+> Make sure you have ["Rust Analyzer" extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) (and not deprecated "Rust" extension), and configure it to use clippy: hit Ctrl+Shift+P, then find "Preferences: Open user settings (JSON)", then add:
 >
 > ```
 > "rust-analyzer.check.command": "clippy",